 The overall financing structure in Figure 2-3 shows how the IFC and GEF Investment Facility would function.
-Sections 3.1 describes the financial products in more detail.
+Note that the guarantees have not been taken up and those funds will be converted to project operational funds.
+Sections3 describes the financial product in greater detail.